Skip to main content

 • HTTP POST - supports reading data from request's query string, headers and body

-Using external event data in you package
+Using external event data in your package or gem

-The webhook page allows to set package parameters based on the event data sent with the webhook request.
+The webhook page allows to set parameters based on the event data sent with the webhook request.
 Currently we support 3 types of data sources:

 • Body - gets data from request body (only for HTTP POST requests) as text